Experience point: Perks

-"Perks" are special bonuses that video game players can add to their characters to give special abilities.
+"Perks" are special bonuses that video game players can add to their characters to gain special abilities.
 The term refers to the general usage of "perk" as an abbreviation of "perquisite".
 Perks are permanent rather than temporary and are progressively unlocked through experience points.
 The first video game to use the term "perks" to refer to such a mechanic was the 1997 role-playing video game Fallout.

 Besides RPGs, perks have been used in various other video games in recent times, including first-person shooters such as Call of Duty 4: Modern Warfare (2007), Call of Duty: Modern Warfare 2 (2009), and Killing Floor (2009), as well as action games such as Metal Gear Online (2008).

 Remorting

-"Remorting" (also known as "rebirth", "ascending/ascension", "reincarnating", or "new game plus") is a game mechanic in some role-playing games whereby, once the player character reaches a specified level limit, the player can elect to start over with a new version of the character.
-The bonuses that are given are dependent on several factors, which generally involve the stats of the character before the reincarnation occurs.
-The remorting character generally loses all levels, but gains an advantage that was previously unavailable, usually access to different races, avatars, classes, skills, or otherwise inaccessible play areas within the game.
+"Remorting" (also known as "rebirth", "ascending/ascension", "reincarnating", or "new game plus") is a game mechanic in some role-playing games.
+Once a character reaches a specified level limit, the player can elect to start over with a new version of the character.
+The remorting character generally loses all levels, but gains an advantage that was previously unavailable, such as access to different races, avatars, classes, skills, or otherwise inaccessible play areas within the game.
 A symbol often identifies a remorted character.

-The term "remort" comes from MUDs, in some of which players may become immortal characters—administrative staff—simply by advancing to the maximum level.
+The term "remort" comes from MUDs.
+In some MUDs, players may become immortal characters—administrative staff—simply by advancing to the maximum level.
 These users are generally expected to distance themselves from gameplay, and interaction with players may be severely limited.
-When an immortal chooses to vacate his or her position to resume playing the game—usually from level one just as with any new character—he or she is said to have remorted, "becoming mortal again".
-A MUD called Arcane Nites, formerly Nitemare, claims to have created the first remort system and coined the term.
+When an immortal chooses to vacate this position to resume playing the game—usually from level one just as with any new character—he or she is said to have remorted, "becoming mortal again".